The NSW Government announced in April 2021 the determination of a proposal to clean up contaminated land at Nelson Parade, Hunters Hill.

 The Hunters Hill Remediation project relates to three Government owned properties at 7-11 Nelson Parade, Hunters Hill.
 The properties are contaminated as a result of previous industrial activities that operated on the site in the late 1800’s and early 1900’s.

-Property & Development NSW had previously proposed to excavate the contaminated soil and transport it to a licensed landfill at Kemps Creek in Western Sydney.
+Property and Development NSW had previously proposed to excavate the contaminated soil and transport it to a licensed landfill at Kemps Creek in Western Sydney.
 Following substantial community opposition, Property NSW undertook further investigations into alternative disposal options, which was outlined in a final Preferred Project Report (PPR) 2020.

 The new approach proposed by Property NSW includes: